 The last drawback again isn’t a big one.

-When you are paying off your debt, you could make smarter financial moves with your money.
+When you are paying off your debt, you can make smarter financial moves with your money.

-What I mean by this is if your debt charges you 3% interest and you can earn 8% investing in the stock market, it makes financial sense to invest and not pay off the debt.
+What I mean by this is if you pay interest of 3% on your debt and you can earn 8% investing in the stock market, it makes financial sense to invest and not pay off the debt.

 The benefits of living a debt free life are immeasurable.

-If you accept the challenge to get your financial life in control, the world is yours.
+If you accept the challenge to achieve your debt free dreams, the world is yours.

 The increased confidence and personal growth will take you places you never imagined.

 Who doesn’t want to experience the best of life?